 Andrea Van Boven Madden has a passion for intimacy with God and helping others to find it for themselves.
 She sees Henrietta Mears as a wonderful example of one sold out for the Love of God.
 Andrea served on Cru staff with a primarily international focus for 32 years.
 She is currently serving the Lord as a prayer consultant based in South Hamilton, MA.

-Related article: The Amazing Legacy of Henrietta Mears
+Related articles: The Amazing Legacy of Henrietta Mears

 Books by and about Henrietta Mears: